-Lisa Unger is the New York Times and internationally bestselling author of seventeen novels, including THE STRANGER INSIDE (coming Sep.
-17).
-With millions of readers worldwide and novels published in twenty-six languages, Lisa Unger is widely regarded as a master of suspense.
+Lisa Unger is the New York Times and internationally bestselling author of seventeen novels, including THE STRANGER INSIDE.
+With millions of readers worldwide and books published in twenty-six languages, Lisa Unger is widely regarded as a master of suspense.
 In 2019, she received two Edgar Award nominations, an honor held by only a few writers including Ruth Rendell and Agatha Christie.
-The Edgar-nominated UNDER MY SKIN is also a finalist for the prestigious Hammett Prize.
+The Edgar-nominated UNDER MY SKIN is also a finalist for the prestigious Hammett Prize, and the Macavity Award for Best Novel.
 And the original short story THE SLEEP TIGHT MOTEL is a #1 bestselling single.

 Unger's critically acclaimed books have been voted "Best of the Year" or top picks by the Today show, Good Morning America, Entertainment Weekly, Amazon, IndieBound and many others.
 Her writing has appeared in The New York Times, Wall Street Journal, NPR, and Travel+Leisure.
 She lives on the west coast of Florida with her family.

 It’s hard to compare Lisa Unger to any of her contemporaries.
 Unique, inventive, and often experimental, her writing is impossible to categorize.
 She combines her extensive knowledge of the human psyche with an understanding of trauma and fear to create novels that have earned her a reputation as one of the most skilled practitioners of the psychological thriller around today.
 Throughout her career, she has deftly walked the fine line between literary novels and commercial thrillers all the while hitting The New York Times bestseller lists and earning both critical acclaim and millions of fans worldwide.